Lady Buddha Statue, Vietnam - Things to Do in Lady Buddha Statue

 Top Things to Do in Lady Buddha Statue

-Booking Tip: Entry is free, but consider hiring a local guide for $10-15 to learn about Buddhist customs and the site's history.
-Visit early morning (6-8 AM) or late afternoon (4-6 PM) for the best lighting and fewer crowds.
+Booking Tip: Entry is free, but consider hiring a local guide for $15-20 to learn about the Buddhist symbolism and history.
+Early morning visits (6-8 AM) offer the best lighting for photos and fewer crowds, while sunset visits provide dramatic golden hour shots.

 Getting There